Landholders don gumboots to collect vital water samples

 The samples are being analysed for phosphorous, nitrogen and sediment content.

-When analysing the samples, The Centre for Tropical Water and Aquatic Ecosystem Research (TropWATER), James Cook University, use isotopic tracing to determine the source of sediment within subcatchments.
-Scientists are able to determine whether particles within the sample are from hillslope, gully or streambank sources.
+When analysing the samples, The Centre for Tropical Water and Aquatic Ecosystem Research (TropWATER), James Cook University, uses geochemical tracing to determine the upstream tributary sources of sediment collected at the downstream Myuna gauge site.

 Results so far show the Bowen River sub catchment is an area highly susceptible to soil loss, most likely due to soil type and fine sediment particle size.